|

 Click here for the site directory. |

 If you want to try some of this charming root, have a care with it.
-Its cousin, herb chervil (related, but not closely) can easily become highly invasive; whether that is also true of this plant is uncertain, but, as we say, have a care with it.
+Its cousin, herb chervil (related, but not closely) can easily become highly invasive [archived copy]; whether that is also true of this plant is uncertain, but, as we say, have a care with it.
 (Note that the invasive species spreads by both seed and underground runner, and so is almost impossible to eradicate once established.)
+For that and other logistic reasons, it is probably best grown (like scorzonera) in a large container, which you harvest by just tipping the whole thing over onto a sheet of tarp and taking the tubers out of the resultant soil pile.

 Beware: chervil-root seeds are very short-lived!
-If you aren't saving you own seed annually, don't try to be cheap and use last season's leftovers--get fresh seed every year.
-In fact, their seeds lose their vitality in a dry seed packet so rapidly that if you can't plant them or begin stratifying them as soon as you get them, at least cover them in cool sand.
+If you aren’t saving you own seed annually, don’t try to be cheap and use last season’s leftovers—get fresh seed every year.
+In fact, their seeds lose their vitality in a dry seed packet so rapidly that if you can’t plant them or begin stratifying them as soon as you get them, at least store them covered in cool slightly damp sand.

-Growing them may seem tricky, but it shouldn't be--in fact, the plant is now becoming a serious weed problem in the northeast, so readily does it grow in a northern climate.
+Growing them may seem tricky, but it really isn’t—in fact, the plant is now becoming a serious weed problem in the northeast, so readily does it grow in a northern climate.
+The “trick”, if there is such a thing, as mentioned above, is to dedicate a moderate-sized lightweight container solely to them (we use a cheap plastic hardware-store “laundry basket”with drainage holes drilled in the bottom).
+Fill it with friable soil—mix some sand in if necessary.

-Chervil roots can tolerate any sort of soil save really bad clay, but--as we noted above--they, and all "roots", do vastly better on soil that is very loose and friable, else they get stunted, show forked roots, and generally sit in their corners sucking lemons and sulking.
-For best results, dig your bed so as to loosen the soil as deeply as you can possibly manage, and remove all rocks and as many pebbles as possible, working in organic matter or even straight sand to make it good and loose.
-They like the more or less standard garden-soil pH of 6.5 to 6.8, or even a little lower, maybe 6.3.
+Chervil roots can tolerate any sort of soil save really bad clay, but—as we noted above—they, and all “roots”, do vastly better on soil that is very loose and friable, else they get stunted, show forked roots, and generally sit in their corners sucking lemons and sulking.
+For best results, loosen the soil as deeply as you can possibly manage; if you use a container, as we recommend, the annual dumping for harvest automatically assures looseness in the soil.
+If needful, work in some organic matter or even straight sand to make that soil good and loose.
+The roots like the more or less standard garden-soil pH of 6.5 to 6.8, or even a little lower, maybe 6.3.
 Rooted chervil can benefit from a little extra phosphate in the soil.

-It is also wise to not use much manure in roots beds--and absolutely never any that is not thoroughly composted--or you'll have forked roots galore.
+It is also wise to not use manure in any “roots” bed—and absolutely never any that is not thoroughly composted—or you’ll have forked roots galore (that is true for almost all root vegetables).
 Chervil roots need good sun exposure.
-Like almost all roots, they are not frost-sensitive.
+Also like almost all roots, they are not frost-sensitive.

 Chervil root, like chervil as such, requires moist soil.
 When the seedlings are young and small, cultivate well but carefully and not too deep.